leoecyr/jsonMyCache/README.md

 jsonMyCache
 ===========

-Do you want to pull data into your website/mobile app from an API but you don't want to request the same data over and over from that API?
-I wrote the simple json caching code for use on my namecheap shared hosting account which doesn't have access to memcahe.
-I do have access to MySQL.
-This class library makes it easy to use a MySQL database as a cache for any textual data like the JSON from an API request or the HTML from your processed templates.
-This is a single file you can drop in place on your server and begin caching after supplying your database settings with only a couple lines of code.
+Want to pull data into your website/mobile app from an API and you don't want to request the same data over and over from that API?
+This PHP file will cache your json, html, or other text results in a MySQL database.
+It's just the thing when you don't have memcache on your host.

+This works with JSON from an API request or the HTML from your processed templates.
+This is a single file you can drop in place on your server.
+You'll create a cache with two lines of code and get and set things with two more lines!

 Caching JSON, Basecamp API example:

 	// pull in jsonMyCache from the current directory require_once('jsonMyCache/jsonMyCache.inc.php');